FeaturedSEO Research

 Google guidanceWhat it means in practice

-AI Mode and AI Overviews surface relevant linksYour page has to be retrievable as a useful source, not just rank somewhere
+AI Mode and AI Overviews surface relevant linksYour page has to be retrievable as a useful source, not just rank somewhere.

-Query fan-out expands a question into subtopicsNarrow supporting pages often matter more than one giant generic page
+Query fan-out expands a question into subtopicsNarrow supporting pages often matter more than one giant, generic page.

-Pages must be indexable and snippet-eligibleBlocked, thin, or snippet-restricted content loses surface area fast
+Pages must be indexable and snippet-eligibleBlocked, thin, or snippet-restricted content loses surface area fast.

-Existing SEO best practices still applyCrawlability, internal links, text clarity, structured data, and page quality still do the heavy lifting
+Existing SEO best practices still applyCrawlability, internal links, text clarity, structured data, and page quality still do the heavy lifting.

 report